docker/docs/ee/ucp/interlock/deploy/offline-install.md

 ---
 title: Offline installation considerations
-description: Learn how to To install Interlock on a Docker cluster without internet access.
+description: Learn how to to install Interlock on a Docker cluster without internet access.
-keywords: routing, proxy
+keywords: routing, proxy, interlock
 ---

-# Offline installation
 To install Interlock on a Docker cluster without internet access, the Docker images must be loaded.
 This topic describes how to export the images from a local Docker engine and then loading them to the Docker Swarm cluster.